 Re-Designing my final outcomes

-of the block behind the title and go for a totally different
+Final piece When developing this image I decided to get rid of the block behind the title and go for a totally different look, increasing the title and adjusting the kerning. |

-Mock up
+Mock up |

 All of my designs are now displayed in the same way showing more of a distinct look instead of having multiple layouts showing confusion as I want to portray that my covers were for the same theme in this case "Returning Trends" just like how vogue magazine uses the same layout but displayed in different ways for each cover.

-a colour within the image it then pops up with
+When using the "eye drop" tool and selecting a colour within the image it then pops up with the colour in photoshop. |

-Mock up
+Mock up |

 I did this by using InDesign a software specifically used for editorial uses and typography use.
 I chose to do this as I learnt that Photoshop wasn't the best to create things such as magazine covers it was more for the editing use of the images.
 When developing my designs to avoid the plain look of my mock ups I decided that by increasing my text size would give the cover more emphasis and a more dominant look, as well as increasing the chance of drawing in the eyes of the viewers of my exhibition.